-Airplane noise tends to be a huge problem for a lot of people especially if you are living near the flight path.
-It can be really frustrating because the noise has proven to be linked with a series of health issues, including hearing impairment, sleep problems, and heart diseases.
+Airplane noise tends to be a huge problem for a lot of people, especially if you’re living near the flight path.
+This type of noise has proven to be linked to a series of health issues, including hearing impairment, sleep problems and heart disease.

-So in order to prevent these from affecting your health, it’s best if you find a solution to the problem.
-Luckily, there a few things you can do today to reduce and block out unwanted noise from entering your home.
+In order to prevent these problems from affecting your health, you’ll need to find a solution to the noise problem.
+Luckily, there a few things you can do today to block unwanted airplane noise from entering your home.

-Continue reading because in this article I will show you exactly how to soundproof your house from aircraft noise.
+Continue reading, and I’ll show you exactly how to soundproof your house from aircraft noise.

 How to Soundproof a House From Airplane Noise

 The very first thing I recommend doing is soundproofing the windows, as these are one of the biggest culprits when it comes to unwanted noise.
 Soundproofing your windows will help reduce the noise level significantly, which will give you a quieter home.

 There are lots of different ways to do this, but the method you choose will depend on your budget and expertise.

 If you aren’t a handy person, or you don’t want to spend a large amount of money on soundproofing, then you should consider these simple methods below: